 - In a small saucepan over medium-high heat combine vinegar and raisins.
 Bring to a boil, immediately lower heat to a simmer, and cook for about 10 minutes or until vinegar has reduced significantly and raisins are plump.

 - Transfer Brussels sprouts to a serving dish.
-Drizzle with the raisin-balsamic reduction and serve.
+Drizzle with reduced balsamic and serve.

 Notes